xpcmdshell/derpyc0w/README.md

 be viable on CentOS/RHEL boxes.
 Still relies on ptrace, so it may fail if ptrace is restricted on the target system.
 # Pre-Exploit
-Find a SUID executable that your current user has at least read access to:
+Find a root-owned SUID executable that your current user has at least read access to:

 `find / -type f -perm 4755`